sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

 This page is a searchable list that displays all customers.

-To create the Customer List page, you will create a **Section page** and drag the Customer **Contact Cell Table** control onto the page.
+To create the Customer List page, you will create a **Section page** and drag the Customer **Contact Table** control onto the page.
 In the property palette, you will link the control to the Customer Collection and then map data and actions to different areas of the cell object in the property palette.
 One nice feature about the **Contact Table** control is that it has icons that can activate device functionality such as phone, email, video and more.

 1. In SAP Business Application Studio project, right-click the **Pages** | **MDK: New Page**.